*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Strappy tank tops, flowy bohemian skirts, a straw hat…these are all the pieces you imagine wearing on your summer vacation, right?
-While sporting all the pretty summer outfits make for a beautiful Instagram feed, some pieces are more practical to wear than others.
+While sporting all the pretty summer outfits makes for a beautiful Instagram feed, some pieces are more practical to wear than others.
 So what about in Barcelona?
 Well, let’s see.
 If it’s your first time visiting the city, you’ll probably be walking around the cobblestoned Gothic Quarter, hitting the beach, or maybe taking a day trip outside Barcelona.
 Basically, you’ll be moving around a lot.
-As a 10-year resident, this guide will tell it to you straight.
-Hint: A straw hat is best worn at the beach.
+As a 10-year resident, this guide will give it you straight.
+Hint: In Barcelona, a straw hat is best worn at the beach.
 Continue reading to find out what to wear in Barcelona in the summer – to look stylish, stay comfortable, and not look like a tourist.

 <<Are you coming to Barcelona, and you’re a dude?
 Or your coming with a dude?
 Then read my ultimate post for guys too: How to Dress in Barcelona According to Season >>

 In general, Catalan locals dress pretty conservatively.
 They stick to mostly dark colors during the winter (e.g. black parkas), then wear lighter fabrics and colors in the summer – without going overboard by showing too much skin.
 Even in the summertime, you probably won’t see a lot of exposed midriffs and micro-shorts unless, let’s say, you’re under 19 years old.